-There is no surprise that all emergency planning shall be site specific.
+OThere is no surprise that all emergency planning shall be site specific.
 All regulations from OSHA, EPA, other federal and state agencies are focused on the employer's site.

 That said, there are legions of employers that take other sites' emergency plans and apply this paperwork to their site.
-This plagiarism often comes from an employer's headquarters or an multi-facility safety or security group; often, it will be a colleague or a downloaded template that is plagiarized.
+This plagiarism may come from an employer's headquarters, a multi-facility safety or security group, or a downloaded and plagiarized template.
 This "emergency planning by cut-and-paste" leads to planning that is generic, not site specific and thus illegal.